 Submit 50 hours of session-practice with others – session’s log table.
 You can choose 25 sessions from the logged practice sessions you have been doing, and add 25 more sessions after you have completed the second round of workshops.

 Submit accreditation for a basic anatomy course.
 Knowledge of the skeleton, muscles, organs and nervous system of the body is indispensable for ATB.

 From the practice you have been doing, choose 15 sessions and submit them as class plans.
 An example of a class plan can be downloaded from the website.

 Write a paper on ATB.
 What is ATB for you?
 How does it affect yourself and your life?
 What do you think or feel ATB can bring to others/to society?

-Having completed the above and when you feel ready for it, you will have to submit a plan for a workshop of four hours minimum, explaining the aim and direction of the workshop.
-Once we have seen the plan and commented on it, we will arrange the logistics for the workshop to happen.
-This will probably involve coming to India to give the workshop to a group of people of which we will be part.
-During your stay observation of classes and attending the ongoing ATB classes will be arranged.
+Having completed the above and when you feel ready for it, you will have to submit a plan for an intensive of four hours minimum, explaining the aim and direction of the intensive.
+Once we have seen the plan and commented on it, we will arrange the logistics for it to happen.

-Be aware that complying with the above does not necessarily imply that you will get the certification.
-You may need to repeat part of the requirements before obtaining the certification.
+Be aware that complying with the above does not necessarily imply that you will become a certifies facilitator.
+You may need to repeat part of the requirements before becoming one.

 Be aware that Awareness Through the Body does not provide general pedagogical training and if you are not a teacher or a therapist, and want to work with children, you may additionally need to get training in this field.